Olympus-HPC/Mneme/docs/usage/getting-started.md

 !!! note
     The exact names of the `-rdb` and `-rid` parameters will differ and the user should discover them.
 The former (`-rdb`) points to the json file under the `./record-example-dir/` and the latter (`-rid`) should take the key value of the entries under the `instances` config.
 The user should discover them.

+!!! note
+    If verified on the *Result* entry is true and executed is true, **Congratulations** you have replayed successfully a vector addition.